Looking for ways to spend 3 days in Buenos Aires for your first time in the city? You’ve come to the right place!

 Book well in advance as these tours fill up quickly.
 The organisers work closely with local street artists, and it’s not uncommon to stumble upon artists in the process of creating a new work.
 You’ll visit areas of the city outside the usual tourist circle.

-This restaurant regularly tops the list of best steak places in Buenos Aires and is one of the most popular places to visit in Buenos Aires.
+- Don Julio (Guatemala 4699), which regularly tops the list of best steak places in Buenos Aires (although some now think it’s overrated and overpriced).
 It’s busy every night, so if you can’t get a reservation in advance, line up and enjoy a glass of sparkling wine while you wait.
-It’s a delicious way to end three perfect days in Buenos Aires!

 If you have more than 3 days in Buenos Aires…